telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/faq.md

 The `JavaScriptSerializer` class throws an exception if the serialized object contains circular references.
 To avoid this, use a View Model and exclude the properties which create the circular references.

-The example below demonstrates how to avoid circular references.
+The following example demonstrates how to avoid circular references.

 ###### Example